tomlyscan/inet/showcases/wireless/analogmodel/doc/index.rst

 ..
 In the example simulation, an :ned:`AdhocHost` sends UDP packets to another.
 The hosts have a distance...

 In the example simulation, an :ned:`AdhocHost` sends UDP packets to another.
 The source host is stationary, the destination host moves away from the source host.
 As the distance increases between them, the SNIR and packet error rate increase, so as the number of successfully received transmissions.

+**TODO** why is t his good for this purpose? cos we need the attenuation/the reception needs to depend on the power levels

 ..
 TODO this should be a study...no need for any video just a chart...received packets vs distance/SNIR vs distance?